ferdodo/exportcase/README.md

 ## Validation Rules

-exportcase enforces the following naming convention:
+- **One named export per file**: Each file must have at most one named export.

-- File names must exactly match the name of the single named export
+- **File name must match the export**: The file name (without extension) must match the name of the single named export or the default export.
+- **Star exports are only allowed in index files**: `export * from ...` is only allowed in files named `index.ts` or `index.tsx`.

+Files with no exports are allowed, but will not be matched against any export.